gxshub/spring-cloud-kafka/README.md

 Sometimes you may want to clean up data in the Kafka topics to start over.
 For this purpose, in Linux/MacOS, delete the folders `/tmp/zookeeper`, `/tmp/kafka-log` and `/tmp/kafka-streams`.
 In Windows, delete the folders `C:\kafka\.dataDirzookeeper` and `C:\kafka\.kafka-log`.

 ## The Applications
-The proceduer gets `appliance` JSON data from a public [API](https://random-data-api.com/api/appliance/random_appliance) and publishes it to a Kafka topic.
+The producer gets `appliance` JSON data from a public [API](https://random-data-api.com/api/appliance/random_appliance) and publishes it to a Kafka topic.
 The processor subscribes to that Kafka topic, computes a total count for each (appliance) `brand` and publishes the results to another Kakfa topic.
 The processor also implements an interactive query servce that allows users to query the results via REST.

 When the two applications are running, use the following URL to get a list of `brand` names:
 ```url